sodadata/docs/soda-agent/deploy.md

 **Kubernetes** is a system for orchestrating containerized applications; a **Kubernetes cluster** is a set of resources that support an application environment.
 You need a Kubernetes cluster in which to deploy the containerized applications that make up the **Soda Agent**.

 **Amazon Elastic Kubernetes Service (EKS)** is *where* you create your Kubernetes cluster; **Fargate** is a type of EKS node that operates as a serverless, pay-as-you-go compute engine, so that you can pay for the compute power your cluster uses.
 The Kubernetes cluster is also where you store **Kubernetes secrets**, such as login credentials, which Kubernetes creates independently on the pods that use them.
 (Pods are a basic workload unit in Kubernetes, usually an instance of one container.)
-Learn more about <a href="https://www.youtube.com/watch?v=BOj1sgWVXko" target="_blank" >Kubernetes</a> concepts.
+Learn more about <a href="https://www.youtube.com/watch?v=BOj1sgWVXko" target="_blank" >Kubernetes concepts</a>.

 **Helm** is a pacakage manager for Kubernetes which bundles YAML files together for storage in a public or private repository.
 This bundle of YAML files is referred to as a **Helm chart**.
 The Soda Agent is a Helm chart.
 Anyone with access to the Helm chart's repo can deploy the chart to make use of YAML files in it.
-Learn more about <a href="https://www.youtube.com/watch?v=-ykwb1d0DXU" target="_blank" >Helm</a> concepts.
+Learn more about <a href="https://www.youtube.com/watch?v=-ykwb1d0DXU" target="_blank" >Helm concepts</a>.

 The Soda Agent Helm chart is stored on a public respository on <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.
 Anyone can use Helm to find and deploy the Soda Agent Helm chart in their Kubernetes cluster.
 Deploying the agent also installs two other things in your Kubernetes cluster:
 * a **Soda Agent Orchestrator** from a Docker image, which creates Kubernetes Jobs and cron jobs to trigger scheduled scans of data
 * a **Soda Agent Scan Launcher** which wraps around Soda Core, the tool which performs the scan itself and pushes scan results to Soda Cloud

 To learn more about the Soda Agent in greater detail, read [How a Soda Agent works]({% link soda-agent/how-it-works.md %}).

-## Prererequisites

-* You have an AWS account and the necessary permissions to enable you to create an EKS Fargate cluster in your region.
-* You have installed <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank">aws-cli</a>.
-This is the command-line tool you need to access your AWS account from the commnd-line.
-Run `aws --version` to check the version of an existing install.
-* You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
-This is the command-line tool you use to run commands against Kubernetes clusters.
-If you have installed Docker Desktop, kubectl is included out-of-the-box.
-Run `kubectl version --output=yaml` to check the version of an existing install.
-* You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
-This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
-Run `helm version` to check the version of an existing install.
-* You have installed <a href="https://eksctl.io/introduction/#installation" target="_blank">eksctl</a>.
-This is the command-line tool for Amazon EKS that you use to create and manage Kubernetes clusters on EKS.
-Run `eksctl version` to check the version of an existing install.

 ## Compatability